NWU-UNI/CMPG-323-Project-4-31655815/README.md

 * [Requirements](#Requirements)

 ## Requirements
-GitHub
-Administration
+# GitHub Administration
-Create and Configure
-GitHub Repository
+*Create and Configure GitHub Repository
-Create a repository named ‘CMPG
-323 Project 3 - <add your student
-number>’

-Create a ReadME.md file that will be used to describe your project and how stakeholders are to use the report that you have developed
+*Create a ReadME.md file that will be used to describe your project and how stakeholders are to use the report that you have developed